PrajasKulkarni/electrol-bonds/README.md

 # electrol-bonds
-Here I am using flask, wiith mysql for creating a simple website to search for data of electrol bonds.
+Here I am using flask, with mysql for creating a simple website to search for data of electrol bonds.